oci-landing-zones/oci-landing-zone-operating-entities/design/models/readme.md

 Welcome to the OCI Landing Zone Models.

-The objective of this asset is to present the most-common landing zone models used with our costumers, as examples of landing zones tailored from the OCI Open LZ blueprint.
+The objective of this asset is to present the most common landing zone models used with our customers, as examples of landing zones tailored from the OCI Open LZ blueprint.

 There are four landing zone models:
 - Model 1 - The OE/BU Landing Zone